swedenconnect/signature-validation/README.md

 #### XML SVT issuance

 The XML SVT token is created by the SVT claims issuer.
-This component issues the SVT token which reflects the validation of the PDF signature.
-The following code example creates the PDF claims issuer:
+This component issues the SVT token which reflects the validation of the XML signature.
+The following code example creates the XML claims issuer:

 ```
 XMLSVTSigValClaimsIssuer claimsIssuer(
   JWSAlgorithm svtJWSAlgorithm, PrivateKey privateKey, List<X509Certificate> certificates,
   XMLSignatureElementValidator xmlSignatureElementValidator)
 {
   return new XMLSVTSigValClaimsIssuer(svtJWSAlgorithm, privateKey,
     certificates, xmlSignatureElementValidator);